HERA-Team/hera_node_mc/README.md

  import nodeControl
  n = nodeControlClass.NodeControl(nodeID [, redisServerHostName])
 ```
-redisServerHostName is either a hostname or ip address of the monitor-control head node that hosts the Redis database.
+nodeID is a digit from 1 to 30. redisServerHostName is either a hostname or ip address of the monitor-control head node that hosts the Redis database.
 Default value is hera-digi-vm but that could change in the future.
 Running n.[tab key]  returns:

 ```python
 n.get_sensors
 n.get_power_status